-Mortgage - Variation in Forward-in- - None - 30 days past due

-loans Time Probability of

-Default

-Private loans - Relative changes of - Watch-list approach - No other backstop applied
+Mortgage loans Variation in Forward-in-Time Probability of Default None 30 days past due Private loans Relative changes of rating Watch-list approach No other backstop applied

-rating

 Quantitative criteria

 For mortgage loans the Variation in Forward-in-Time (FiT) Probability of Default (PD) is used as a primary indicator to assess significant increase in credit risk.
 This method assesses whether a significant increase in credit risk has occurred based on the relative negative movements in a mortgage loan's PD.